Integer Programming for Classifying Orthogonal Arrays: ILP formulations for classifying

-\begin{algor}[New Extension Version of the Improved Bulutoglu and Margot, 2008] Use Algorithm \ref{alg:basic} with the following ILP extension step. \begin{enumerate} \item[\ref{item:extend}.]
-Construct $\Y'_l$ from $\Y_l $ as in Lemma \ref{lem:Y'}.
-Let $1=p_1\leq p_2 \leq \cdots \leq p_h \leq N$ be such that the $p_{l+1}$th row in the input design is the first row different from the $p_l$th row.
-Let $\x$ be the indicator vector of the sought after $\oan$ as in ILP (\ref{alg:BF}) and $\x^{h(s-1)}$ be the resulting vector with $h(s-1)$ entries after all the entries of $\x$ that do not appear in the constraints of the ILP below are deleted.
-Find all solutions or all non-isomorphic solutions using the group $H_{s,k}$ for isomorphism pruning to ILP:
+Construct $\Y'$ from $\Y$ as in Lemma~\ref{lem:Y'}.
+Let $1=p_1 < p_2 < \cdots < p_h \leq N$ be such that the $p_{\ell+1}$th row in the input OA is the first row different from the $p_{\ell}$th row.
+Let $\x$ be the indicator vector of the sought after $\oan$ as in ILP~(\ref{ilp:BF}) and $\x^{h(s-1)}$ be the resulting vector with $h(s-1)$ entries after deleting all the entries of $\x$ that do not appear in the constraints of the following ILP \\